 The QAU conducts annual GLP or GMP training on campus.
 The office assists in providing training to laboratories initiating/conducting GLP/GMP studies.
 The office provides one-on-one QA and SOP-related training for new individuals working in GLP laboratories.
 The office can also provide advanced GLP/GMP training.

 Equipment Management and Change Control

-The Quality Systems Office maintains a system for the management of equipment and computer systems and ensures that any changes to equipment, computerized systems, and facilities are identified, evaluated, and documented.
+The Quality Management Systems Office maintains a system for the management of equipment and computer systems and ensures that any changes to equipment, computerized systems, and facilities are identified, evaluated, and documented.
 The need for calibration, qualification, and/or validation of each piece of equipment is determined by the risk level classification and is defined in the Validation Master Plan.
 Records of equipment/system calibration, qualification, and/or validation are maintained in equipment files.

 Corrective and Preventive Action (CAPA)

-The Quality Systems Office establishes, implements, and administers a system to manage and track corrective and preventive actions.
+The Quality Management Systems Office establishes, implements, and administers a system to manage and track corrective and preventive actions.
 The CAPA program leverages metrics from quality control reviews, QA audit findings, and deviations to identify possible trends and address risk areas in order to prevent errors and/or future deviations.

-The responsibility of the Quality Systems Office is to archive GLP/GMP related materials after the completion of the study.
+The responsibility of the Quality Management Systems Office is to archive GLP/GMP related materials after the completion of the study.
 The archived materials will be returned to the Study Director or funding agency following completion of the required retention period.